 PCT's ability to procure a sufficient quantity and quality of post-industrial and post-consumer waste that contains polypropylene as feedstock is dependent upon certain factors outside of PCT's control including, but not limited to, changes to pricing levels for waste polypropylene, recycled polypropylene and non-recycled polypropylene, shortages in supply, interruptions affecting suppliers (including those due to operational restraints, industrial relations, transportation difficulties, accidents or natural disasters), or the introduction of new laws or regulations that make access to waste polypropylene more difficult or expensive.
 PCT has entered into four feedstock supply agreements each for a term of three years with automatic one-year renewals for 17 years, and one feedstock supply agreement for a term ending October 31, 2023 (collectively, the "Feedstock Supply Agreements").
 The Feedstock Supply Agreements are subject to prior termination by either party upon ninety days' notice prior to expiration of the current term.
-The Feedstock Supply Agreements provide for a combined guaranteed minimum of 60 MMlb/yr. of feedstock to be supplied each year by each supplier is determined prior to each year in an Annual Volume Commitment (as defined therein).
-The feedstock supplies guarantee that they will not sell to other parties or otherwise dispose of any portion of feedstock up to the Annual Volume Commitment.
-While there are no penalties stated in the Feedstock Supply Agreements for failure of either party to deliver and/or accept the committed quantity of feedstock, PCT may terminate an agreement by giving notice of normenewal as indicated above.
-While PCT believes it has sourced sufficient feedstock of desirable quality, it feedstock is not available to PCT in sufficient quantities available and at the appropriate specifications in accordance with their respective agreements with PCT.
-If feedstock is not available to PCT in sufficient quantity and of requisite quality, PCT's business, financial condition, resul
+The Feedstock Supply Agreements provide for a combined guaranteed minimum of 60 MMlb/yr. of feedstock and at PCT's option for a combined maximum of 195 MMlb/yr., and up to a combined 210 MMlb/yr. as an option to be mutually agreed to.
+The amount of feedstock to be supplied each year by each supplier is determined prior to each year in an Annual Volume Commitment (as defined therein).
+The feedstock suppliers guarantee that they will not sell to other parties or otherwise dispose of any portion of feedstock up to the Annual Volume Commitment.
+While there are no penalties stated in the Feedstock Supply Agreements for failure of either party to deliver and/or accept the committed quantity of feedstock, PCT may terminate an agreement by giving notice of nonrenewal as indicated above.
+While PCT believes it has sourced sufficient feedstock of desirable quality, it cannot guarantee that feedstock suppliers will have sufficient quantities available and at the appropriate specifications in accordanc